-- 2.3.1 Federalwide Assurance for the protection of human subjects (FWA): A written assurance of compliance with federal human subjects regulations that is provided by an institution conducting federally-supported, non-exempt, human subjects research.
+- 2.3.1 Federalwide Assurance for the protection of human subjects (FWA): A written assurance of compliance with federal human subjects' regulations that is provided by an institution conducting federally-supported, non-exempt, human subjects research.
 Through the FWA, an institution commits to federal agencies that it will comply with the regulations and requirements. - 2.3.2 Guidance: Written discussion of issues.
 Guidance may be free-standing documents or may be embedded within a Standard Operating Procedure (SOP).
-When embedded within a SOP, guidance is clearly labelled as "guidance". - 2.3.2.1 Guidance enhances policies and procedures by providing additional information about specific ethical, regulatory or administrative issues. - 2.3.3 Documentation: In a SOP, this section refers to any equipment or materials needed to perform the activities described in the SOP.
-Examples: forms, checklists, templates, other SOPs. - 2.3.4 Policy: A guiding principle of operation, broad decision-making, or service. - 2.3.5 References: In a SOP, this section lists reference documents that are referred to, that provide the basis for the procedure, or that describe related or additional information. - 2.3.6 Standard Operating Procedure (SOP): The term used by the HSREC to refer to documents containing HSREC policies and procedures.
+When embedded within a SOP, guidance is clearly labelled as "guidance". - 2.3.2.1 Guidance enhances policies and procedures by providing additional information about specific ethical, regulatory or administrative issues. - 2.3.3 Documentation: In a SOP, this section refers to any material needed to perform the activities described in the SOP.
+Examples: forms, checklists, templates, other SOPs. - 2.3.4 Policy: A guiding principle of operation, broad decision-making, or service. - 2.3.5 References: This section can be found at the end of the SOP document and lists reference documents that are referred to, that provide the basis for the procedure, or that describe related or additional information. - 2.3.6 Standard Operating Procedure (SOP): The term used by the HSREC to refer to documents containing HSREC policies and procedures. - 2.3.7 HSREC Administration: Employees appointed to support the HSREC function.

-- 2.4.1 The HSREC Chair and/or designee(s) is/are responsible for reviewing all HSREC policies, prior to implementation. - 2.4.1.1 A subcommittee may be appointed as deemed necessary. - 2.4.2 The Head of HSREC Administration is responsible for the following areas, though any of these responsibilities may be delegated to others in HSREC on a routine or ad hoc basis: - 2.4.2.1 Overall management of HSREC policies and procedures.
-This includes: - 2.4.2.1.1 drafting new and revised documents; - 2.4.2.1.2 obtaining consultation; and - 2.4.2.1.3 feedback and communication. - 2.4.2.2 Promoting and ensuring consistency in interpretation and implementation of the policies and procedures. - 2.4.3 All HSREC Administration positions include the requirement to follow implemented
+- 2.4.1 The HSREC Chair and/or designee(s) is/are responsible for reviewing all HSREC policies, prior to implementation. - 2.4.1.1 A subcommittee may be appointed as deemed necessary. - 2.4.2 HSREC Administration is responsible for the following areas, though any of these responsibilities may be delegated to others in HSREC on a routine or ad hoc basis: - 2.4.2.1 Overall management of HSREC policies and procedures.
+This includes: - 2.4.2.1.1 drafting new and revised documents; - 2.4.2.1.2 obtaining consultation; and - 2.4.2.1.3 feedback and communication. - 2.4.2.2 Promoting and ensuring consistency in interpretation and implementation of the policies and procedures.

-- HSREC policies and procedures. - 2.4.4 All HSREC members are responsible for following implemented HSREC policies and procedures.
+- 2.4.3 HSREC Administration members are required to follow implemented HSREC policies and procedures. - 2.4.4 All HSREC members are responsible for following implemented HSREC policies and procedures.